Social search: Research and implementations

 Over the years, there have been different studies, researches and some implementations of Social Search.

 In 2008, there were a few startup companies that focused on ranking search results according to one's social graph on social networks.
-Companies in the social search space include Evam-SOCOTO Wajam, Slangwho, Sproose, Mahalo, Jumper 2.0, Qitera, Scour, Wink, Eurekster, Baynote, Delver, and OneRiot.
+Companies in the social search space include Sproose, Mahalo, Jumper 2.0, Scour, Wink, Eurekster, and Delver.
 Former efforts include Wikia Search.
 In 2008, a story on TechCrunch showed Google potentially adding in a voting mechanism to search results similar to Digg's methodology.
 This suggests growing interest in how social groups can influence and potentially enhance the ability of algorithms to find meaningful data for end users.
 There are also other services like Sentiment that turn search personal by searching within the users' social circles.

 In 2009, a startup project called HeyStaks (www.heystaks.com) developed a web browser plugin "HayStaks".
 HeyStaks applies social search through collaboration in web search as a way that leads to better search results.
 The main motivation for HeyStaks to work on this idea is to provide the user with features that search engines didn't provide at that time.
 For instance, different searches have indicated that about 70% of the time when user search for something, a friend or a coworker have found it already.
 Also, studies have shown that approximately, 30% of people who use online search, search for something that they have found before.
 The startup believe that they help avoid these kind of issues by providing a shared and rich search experience through a list of recommendations that get generated based on search results.

 In October 2009, Google rolled out its "Social Search"; after a time in beta, the feature was expanded to multiple languages in May 2011.
 Before the expansion however in 2010 Bing and Google were already taking into account re-tweets and Likes when providing search results.
 However, after a search deal with Twitter ended without renewal, Google began to retool its Social Search.
 In January 2012, Google released "Search plus Your World", a further development of Social Search.
 The feature, which is integrated into Google's regular search as an opt-out feature, pulls references to results from Google+ profiles.
 The goal was to deliver better, more relevant and personalized search results with this integration.
 This integration however had some problems in which Google+ still is not wildly adopted or has much usage among many users.